 How Long Is the Recovery Process After Breast Augmentation?

 Typically, you will need to recover for 1 week after your procedure before easing into light activity.
-Your plastic surgeon will advise you to wear a surgical support bra during this time to keep your incisions stable.
+At Commonwealth Plastic Surgery, board-certified plastic surgeon Dr. Jared Nimtz advises you to wear a surgical support bra during this time to keep your incisions stable.
 You can return to work after the first week, depending on the type of work you do.
 You should wait about 4 to 6 weeks before resuming strenuous activities and exercise.
 Remember, not everyone recovers the same way, so make sure you are going at your own pace.
-For more details about a typical breast augmentation recovery timeline, read this previous blog post.

 When Can I Drive After Breast Augmentation?